marten-seemann/base-drafts/draft-ietf-quic-transport.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-A Retry packet does not follow the same payload encryption scheme as the Initial
+A Retry packet is not encrypted at all.
+Instead, the payload of a
-and Handshake packets.
-Instead, the payload of a Retry packet contains two
+Retry packet contains two values in the clear.
-values:

 Original Destination Connection ID: